Jschuetzle/CSDS338-Labs/Week4-Forking.md

 ![strace bash output clone call](/images/stracebash-wait.png)

 From the screenshot, we see that the PID is `16745`, and just a few syscalls after the `clone()`, there are two calls to `wait()`.
 If you read the documentation for this command (`man wait`), you'll read that it's job is to wait for the state of the child to change (probably from running to sleeping or running to terminated).
-If it successfully does this, the return value is the PID of the child process...**which on our output is the same PID as the return value from `clone()`**.
+If it successfully does this, the return value is the PID of the child process...**which is the same PID as the return value from `clone()`**.

 From all of this, we can determine the sequence of events to be
 + Bash interprets the text in the terminal (standard input)